 Eggshells have thin membranes inside that resemble an onion skin.
 They can get loose and lodge in the drain or get stuck around the impeller.
 Instead of throwing them into the trash can, you can grind up those eggshells and use them as fertilizer for your plants.

 With all the cooking you’ll be doing this holiday season, it would be best if you could try to produce less trash.
-Even certain food items that are typically believed to be “okay” for your garbage disposal could lead to problems if you put too much of it.
+Even certain food items that are typically believed to be “okay” for your trash disposal could lead to problems if you put too much of it.
 As you celebrate the most wonderful time of the year, do yourself and your plumbing a favor by taking it easy on your disposal unit.